How to create a horizontal list using HTML and CSS

 Now, let's say we need to create a navigation bar on our website and we need to display the list horizontally.

-To do that we have two ways:
+To do that we have three ways:

 1. Using inline-block, and